metno/metadata-editor/docs/getting-started.md

 For each repostory you need to specify the following

   * datastore.type: This is the type of data store.
-Set it to WebDAVDataStore
+Currently, metadata editor supports two types of data store: (i) WebDAVDataStore, (ii) DiskDataStore.
+Set it to WebDAVDataStore in case of WebDav.
   * datastore.host: The WebDAV host URL without the protocol prefix like http://
   * datastore.protocol: The type of protocol that is used.
 Either http or https
   * datastore.defaultUser: The username for the default user.
 The default user is used for reading data from the repository.
   * datastore.defaultPassword: The password used for logging in as the default user.

+For disk data store one needs to specfiy the following

+    * datastore.type: set it to DiskDataStore.
+    * datastore.path: path to location (e.g., /etc/metadata-store)

 ## Structure of a metadata repository